 More Frequent Oil Changes:

 We are big believers in preventative maintenance, and highly recommend changing your oil and filter every 6 months or 5,000 miles instead of the Audi suggested interval of 1 year or 10,000 miles.
 In our opinion, leaving contaminants in the oil for 10,000 miles at a time reduces the service life of many of the components in the engine.
+Additionally, your car is now not being inspected for an additional 5,000 miles which is plenty for something that has gone wrong get worse.

 Our Audi Customers Come From All Over New Hampshire